When you think about supply chain risk mitigation, what are the first things that come to mind? For us, the usual suspects are:

 Long-term, dynamic supply chain management can’t coast on the basics.
 It requires advanced planning, optimization, and reviews.

 It requires regular, recurring, formal communication about the entire supply system.
 Communication on system status keeps you in the know and your vendor on track.
-It helps you both identify opportunities and mitigate risks before they arise.
+It helps you both identify opportunities and mitigate potential risks before they arise.
 Surprises can be costly!